WRTO (AM)

-WRTO (1200 AM) is a radio station broadcasting a Spanish sports format.
-Licensed to Chicago, Illinois, United States, the station serves the Chicago area.
-It is owned by Latino Media Network; under a local marketing agreement, it is programmed by previous owner TelevisaUnivision's Uforia Audio Network.
-WRTO features local programming as well as shows originating at other Uforia Audio Network stations.
+WRTO (1200 kHz) is an AM radio station in Chicago, Illinois.
+It currently broadcasts a Spanish-language adult contemporary and regional Mexican format during the day and Spanish sports at night.
+It is owned by the Latino Media Network.
+Under a local marketing agreement (LMA), it was programmed by previous owner TelevisaUnivision's Uforia Audio Network until giving full operations of the station to the owner in the fall of 2023.

+By day, WRTO is powered at 20,000 watts.
+As 1200 AM is a clear channel frequency reserved for Class A station WOAI in San Antonio.
+WRTO reduces power to 4,500 watts at night.
+It uses a directional antenna at all times, with a six-tower array.
+The transmitter is on West 127th Street in Chicago, near the Little Calumet River.

+Programming

+WRTO features local sports programming as well as shows from the Spanish-language sports network "TUDN Radio", originating at other Uforia Audio Network stations.

-The station is the flagship station of the Chicago Fire of Major League Soccer and the Chicago Bears of the National Football League.
+WRTO is the flagship station of the Chicago Fire of Major League Soccer and the Chicago Bears of the National Football League.
 It also broadcasts select Chicago Bulls, Chicago Cubs, Chicago White Sox and Chicago Blackhawks games in Spanish.

 History

+Spanish contemporary and regional Mexican

 The station began broadcasting in January 1990, and held the call sign WOPA.
-It was owned by CID Broadcasting Inc. In 1993, its format was changed from Regional Mexican to Spanish AC.
+It was owned by CID Broadcasting Inc. In August 1993, its format was changed from Regional Mexican to Spanish AC.

 In 1995, the station was sold to Heftel Broadcasting for $4.5 million.
 Concurrent with the sale, its call sign was changed to WLXX, and it switched back to a Regional Mexican format branded "La X".
 On September 20, 1996, the station adopted a tropical music format.
-On January 12, 2003, the station adopted a Spanish hot AC format branded "Viva", simulcasting 103.1 WXXY.
+On January 12, 2003, the station adopted a Spanish CHR format branded "Viva", simulcasting 103.1 WXXY.
 On January 17, 2003, its call sign was changed to WVIV, while its FM sister station's call sign was changed to WVIV-FM.